amirtabadkani/Personalized_Realtime_Control/README.md

 CASE STUDY: An international published Patent was used for this research as a hypothetical case study.
 Detailed information of the patent can be accessed here: https://patents.google.com/patent/US20180216399A1/en?inventor=Seyed+Amir+Tabadkani

+The proposed control strategy facilitates an integrated algorithmic workflow by creating a live linkage between two different simulation interfaces to overcome the existing challenges as discussed, including:
+(1) simulations using EnergyPlus and Ladybug-tools to cover the energy and comfort-related calculations, (2) an offline simulation using Python programming language to program a personalized control.

 ![image](https://user-images.githubusercontent.com/17779829/123534424-7550e480-d760-11eb-8bd7-ebd5ca3774d3.png)

 # Limitations of the Current Concept